Checkpoints and registration

 Checkpoints along the route

 There is a checkpoint every ten kilometres along the route, and you must check in at each one.
-Here you’ll find cold water and juice, as well as hot water for a cup of coffee, tea or hot chocolate.
-There are pickled cucumbers and sometimes a tasty treat.
-If you are walking 40 km, you can also get help with sore feet at one of the later checkpoints.
+Here you will find cold water and fruit juice, as well as hot water for a cup of coffee, tea or hot chocolate.
+There are pickles and sometimes a tasty treat.
+If you are walking the 40 km route, you can also get help with sore feet at one of the later checkpoints.

 Finish

 You cross the finish line at the Home Guard hall.
-To be counted as having finished, you must check in one last time at the final checkpoint there.
-Without this, the march is not registered as completed.
+To be counted as having finished, you must sign in one last time at the final checkpoint there.
+Without this, the march is not recorded as completed.

 Toilets